odessitua/airbus-ship-detection/README.md

 - train_masks.zip - archive png-files with masks
 - requirements.txt (used pip freeze > requirements.txt in colab)

+#Results
+I get a good score in first try.

-# What to do for best score
+### What to do for best score
 - try to change brightness-contrast augmentation
 - different weights in loss weighted_binary_crossentropy
 - different threshold in predict